-The Trust is generally no longer subject to income tax examinations by the Internal Revenue Service for the years ended December 31, 2019 and prior.
+The Trust is generally no longer subject to income tax examinations by the Internal Revenue Service for the years ended December 31, 2020 and prior.

-Risks and uncertainties
+Risks and Uncertainties

-The Trust's assets that are exposed to credit risk consist primarily of cash and cash equivalents, and investments in Treasury bills.
+The Trust's assets that are exposed to credit risk consist primarily of cash and cash equivalents, and investments in U.S. Treasury bills and U.S. Treasury notes.
 Cash and cash equivalents are maintained at financial institutions and, at times, balances may exceed federally insured limits.
 The Trust has never experienced any losses related to these balances.
-Amounts on deposit in excess of federally insured limits at December 31, 2023 and 2022 approximated \$29,905,000 and \$133,900,000, respectively.
+Amounts on deposit in excess of federally insured limits at December 31, 2024 approximated \$39,613,000.